Skip to main page content

 CYC-5002

-Field Seminar IV
+Field Seminar 4

 This is the fourth of five seminars related to the field practicum.
 This seminar and the following seminars take place concurrently with field placement.
 Field Seminar is a forum for third-year students to integrate placement experiences with classroom learning.
 Common and recurring issues related to the student's field placement experience are identified and prioritized for discussion.